ip-repo/guides/export-sql-table-from-local-windows-server/export-sql-table-from-local-windows-server.md

 ```sql
 ERROR [error_number] (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement
 ```
-The .ini files contains configuration information about user's preferences and operating environmet.
+The .ini files contains configuration information about user's preferences and operating environmet.<br>
-The file that we need to alter can be found mostly in C:\ProgramData\MySQL\MySQL Server [version]\my.ini.
+The file that we need to alter can be found mostly in C:\ProgramData\MySQL\MySQL Server [version]\my.ini.<br>
 So one can change the file manualy like any text file, just open it and add the two lines below.<br>
 Note: access can be denied so make sure that user has permmisions to do that operation.